 Travel Times to Nong Khai

 There is a single daily direct bus service from Vang Vieng to Nong Khai which is available to book online.

 - The journey by bus from Vang Vieng to Nong Khai takes 4 hours 30 minutes including the time it takes to clear Laos and Thai immigration.

 - Passengers have the option of choosing either Nong Khai Train Station or Nong Khai Bus Station as their final destination.

 Buy Tickets to Nong Khai

-Use the Search Form to purchase your bus tickets from Vang Vieng to Nong Khai.
+Use the Search Box to buy your bus tickets from Vang Vieng to Nong Khai.